icpc/ccs-specs/Contest_API.md

 ## Interface specification

-The following list of API endpoints may be supported.
+The following list of API endpoints may be supported, as detailed below.
 All endpoints should support `GET`; specific details on other methods are mentioned below.